-'''

-setenv FYINV ${FYINV}${fyr2}

-setenv BYFYR ${BYFYR}${fyr2}
+setenv FYINV \${FYINV}\${fyr2} setenv BYFYR \${BYFYR}\${fyr2}

-'''

 This setting is also used for automatic naming of the GCNTL file input to Cntlmat.
-See Section 4.4.11, "Setup projection and control scenarios" [153].
+See Section 4.4.11, "Setup projection and control scenarios" [149].

 - G_STDATE_ADVANCE: The value should be set to the number of days for 1 run of the Temporal, Laypoint, and Smkmerge programs.
 The example scripts have this set by the NDAYS environment variable in the Assigns file.
 When this value is set, the Assigns file will automatically increment the ESDATE and G_STDATE environment variables (that control SMOKE file names and time-dependent programs, respectively) to the next day.
 This feature is unable to cross from one year to the next. - INVTABLE_OVERRIDE: Sets a file name for the INVTABLE file in the Assigns file that overrides whatever value is actually inside the Assigns file.
 The Assigns file invokes the override mechanism when this environment variable is defined, so to not use this scripting feature, the variable must not be defined.
 In other words, it is not acceptable to set this to a blank value. - MRG_GRDOUT_UNIT: While this setting is primarily a setting for the Smkmerge program, it is also used by the SMOKE scripts to determine whether Smkmerge should use mole-based or mass-based speciation matrices and biogenic model-ready files.
-When the variable is set with the first four letters to "mole", for example moles/hr, mole/s, or moles/day, the Smkmerge program will be provided by
+When the variable is set with the first four letters to "mole", for example moles/hr, mole/s, or moles/day, the Smkmerge program will be provided by the scripts the correct input files.
+The implementation of this feature currently means that units of "gm mole" will not work properly.

-Area Biogenic Mobile Point RUN_PART1 Smkinven, Sp- cmat, Grdmat, Cntlmat, Grwin- ven Rawbio, Normbeis3, Metscan Smkinven, Sp- cmat, Grdmat, Cntlmat, Grwin- ven Smkinven, Sp- cmat, Grdmat, Cntlmat, Grwin- ven RUN_PART2 Temporal Tmpbio, Tmp- beis3 Temporal Temporal RUN_PART3 Elevpoint RUN_PART4 Smkmerge, Mrggrid, Smk2emis Mrggrid, Smk2emis Movesmrg, Mrggrid, Smk2emis Laypoint, Smk- merge, Mrggrid, Smk2emis
+Area Biogenic Mobile Point RUN_PART1 Smkinven, Sp- cmat, Grdmat, Cntlmat, Grwin- ven Rawbio, Norm- beis3, Metscan Smkinven, Sp- cmat, Grdmat, Cntlmat, Grwin- ven Smkinven, Sp- cmat, Grdmat, Cntlmat, Grwin- ven RUN_PART2 Temporal Tmpbio, Tmp- beis3 Temporal Temporal RUN_PART3 Elevpoint RUN_PART4 Smkmerge, Mrggrid, Smk2emis Mrggrid, Smk2emis Movesmrg, Mrggrid, Smk2emis Laypoint, Smk- merge, Mrggrid, Smk2emis

 - RUN<Program Name>: [Y | N] The collection of RUN<Program Name> variables control whether a program is going to be run during a given script run.
 These can be set to N if the program is not needed for some reason.
-How these settings should be set is described in Section 4.4.6, "Change which programs are run" [143]. - SMK_FUTURE_YN: [Y | N] When set to Y, the file names and output directories are changed to use the FYEAR variable setting in the names.
+How these settings should be set is described in Section 4.4.6, "Change which programs are run" [139]. - SMK_FUTURE_YN: [Y | N] When set to Y, the file names and output directories are changed to use the FYEAR variable setting in the names.
 See the FYEAR documentation for more information on how the naming variables are set.
 This setting is needed only in scripts for processing future-year cases. - SPC_OVERRIDE: Sets a value for the SPC variable in the Assigns file that overrides whatever value is actually inside the Assigns file.
 The Assigns file invokes the override mechanism when this environment variable is defined, so to not use this scripting feature, the variable must not be defined.
 In other words, it is not acceptable to set this to a blank value.

-In addition, the merge scripts that run the Mrggrid program can also use the A_SPC_OVERRIDE, N_SPC_OVERRIDE, M_SPC_OVERRIDE, M_SPC_OVERRIDE, and P_SPC_OVERRIDE settings.
+In addition, the merge scripts that run the Mrggrid program can also use the A_SPC_OVERRIDE, N_SPC_OVERRIDE, B_SPC_OVERRIDE, M_SPC_OVERRIDE, and P_SPC_OVERRIDE settings.
 These settings override the SPC variable used only for the definition of the A_OUT, N_OUT, B_OUT, M_OUT, and P_OUT directories that contain the hourly, gridded, and speciated SMOKE output files.
 These settings can be used to pull multiple chemical mechanisms (such as toxics and non-toxics) into a single model-ready file.
 The user must determine which multiple mechanisms are appropriate to combine.
 It is acceptable to combine toxics-integrated and criteria-only current CB6 mechanisms, but inappropriate to combine CB6 and SARPRC mechanisms.